-As modular volumetric construction comes of age in the UK, John Colvin, Head of Hotels and Leisure, talks about our experience of using the process on large scale projects on two recently completed Hampton by Hilton hotels.
+As modular construction comes of age in the UK, John Colvin, Head of Hotels and Leisure, discusses his experience of using the process on two large scale Hampton by Hilton Hotel projects.

 The modular tipping point?

 Hovering for a long time on the margins of acceptance, off-site construction has finally entered the mainstream.
 With the rising cost of traditional building materials, skills shortages and improving technology, modular is now the smart choice for clients of building types that yield returns from day one.

 In hotels, for example, the benefits of speed on site are self-evident.
 The sooner the doors open, the sooner the bookings can start rolling in.

 With the majority of such buildings constructed and finished in the factory, modular construction can reduce the time on site by up to 30%.
 On top of that, modular avoids on site delays, assures quality, minimizes health and safety risks, and it is said, requires up to 70% fewer labourers on site.

 For hotel clients prioritising quality, certainty and speed to reduce development risk, it is a no brainer.

 Indeed, the Hilton brand has wholly endorsed the strategy for their focused service brands, to the extent of commissioning its own branded promotional Lego model, replete with crane and lorry to swing the modules into place.

 Volumetric modular construction sounds as straightforward as building Lego.
 Order some factory-finished standard pods, stack’em up, plug’em in, and Bob’s your uncle.

 Needless to say, the reality brings a few more challenges.
 There are always non-standard considerations, especially at the interfaces: the shape of the site, the levels, the elevations, the bespoke spaces for context-specific circumstances, and, of course, the whole-building strategies such as fire safety, thermal control, noise attenuation and energy efficiency.